paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 #### Writing sections

-The `\section`, `\subsection`, and `\subsubection` are commands used to split the content of the document into different sections, define the section title and, if wanted, produce a table of contents for them.
+The `\section`, `\subsection`, and `\subsubsection` are commands used to split the content of the document into different sections, define the section title and, if wanted, produce a table of contents for them.

 We will be using the `*` version of these commands (`\section*`, `\subsection*`, ...), which omits the numbering.
 Let's also use the `itemize` environment to create some lists.